Software-Improvement-Group/sigridci/docs/reference/client-script-usage.md

 ### Additional information on configuring Sigrid CI

-You can find more details on how to configure Sigrid CI [here](https://docs.sigrid-says.com/sigridci-integration/github-actions.html).
+You can find more details on how to configure Sigrid CI [here](../sigridci-integration/github-actions.md).

+To see how Sigrid CI provides feedback directly in your pull request, review [these instructions](../sigridci-integration/github-actions.html#usage).

 ## Contact and support